 RoHS and Siemon's Commitment

 RoHS stands for Restriction on the use of Hazardous Substances.
 It is the European Directive 2002/95/EC that published in the Official Journal of the European Union in February of 2003.
-This RoHS directive provides preventive measures on a legal basis to restrict the use of certain hazardous substances in various types of new electronic and electrical equipment.
+The legislation was updated in 2011 under European Directive 2011/65/EU.
+The RoHS directive provides preventive measures on a legal basis to restrict the use of certain hazardous substances in various types of new electronic and electrical equipment.

 Siemon has achieved full compliance with the RoHS Directive.
 Our compliance strategy includes: